zoonk/.github/how-we-work/communication.md

 ## Partnerships

 If you have a partnership proposal, send an email to will@zoonk.org explaining what you have in mind.
 We'll always reply to partnership proposals, even if we're not interested.
 If we're interested, we may schedule a meeting to discuss the details.
+Keep in mind that we don't sign any NDAs and we encourage to discuss partnerships in our [community forum](https://github.com/orgs/zoonk/discussions) too.
+We prefer to do things in public as much as possible.

 ## Vendors